kaelynn-rose/Bike_Dock_Case_Study/README.md

 'Lake Shore Dr & North Blvd', 'Michigan Ave & Oak St', 'Theater on the Lake','Lake Shore Dr & Monroe St'
 ```

+### Conclusion

 As a result of this analysis, I recommend adding additional bike docks to the highest utilization stations, depending on budget, starting with the stations with the highest utilization ratio.
 I recommend not adding any additional bike docks to the stations with lowest utilization.
+Adding additional bike docks at over-utilized stations may result in an increase in ridership during the winter months (where ridership is currently much lower than summer months), since users would not have to walk as far to pick up or return a bicycle if the station closest to them had bikes available for them to use or space to return the bike they borrowed.